Yemen's port of Aden under threat with enemy at the gates

 Flushed with confidence after the intervention, Hadi left Aden to attend a summit with Arab leaders in Egypt on Thursday, boosting his international standing but doing little to secure the streets of his stronghold.

-Shops were shuttered and families remained indoors, leaving the streets to armed men in plain clothes - Hadi militiamen, citizens who have taken up arms in self defence, and common criminals.
+Shops were shuttered and families remained indoors, leaving the streets to armed men in plain clothes - Hadi militiamen, citizens who have taken up arms in self defense, and common criminals.

 The Popular Committees ordered a 12-hour curfew from 7 pm on Friday and the city’s governor urged residents to cooperate with local security forces to stop looting.